itsnine/yolov5-onnxruntime/README.md

 # yolov5-onnxruntime

-C++ YOLO v5 ONNXRuntime inference code. `Work in progress`...
+C++ YOLO v5 ONNX Runtime inference code. `Work in progress`...

 Dependecies: CMake 3.16, OpenCV 4.5.2, ONNXRuntime 1.8.1.
 (Tested on Windows 10 and Ubuntu 20.04).

 ## Build
-Before building the project you should manually change `ONNXRUNTIME_DIR` in `CMakeLists.txt` to your ONNXRuntime path, i.e. `"C:/onnxruntime-win-x64-1.8.1"`, after that you should run the commands:
+Before building the project you should manually change `ONNXRUNTIME_DIR` in `CMakeLists.txt` to your ONNX Runtime path, i.e. `"C:/onnxruntime-win-x64-1.8.1"`, after that you should run the commands:

 ```bash
 mkdir build